-Anodyne turned to the sun orb, he pushed his hand into it to attempt to harvest it.
-Quickly he discovered that this material magnetised to itself and made it very difficult remove.
+Anodyne turned to the sun orb; he pushed his hand into it to attempt to harvest it.
+Quickly he discovered that this material magnetized to itself and made it very difficult to remove.

 “I see what you mean.
 I assume that you have made some sales, seeing as your jar is glowing quite nicely.”

-“Yes actually, I have sold a few thousand stars worth, just neglected my universe to harvest constantly.
-Because I know that if too many stronger gods arrive here I will lose everything.
-I have enough for a nice set of tools I just need to find someone to buy them from, which has proven to be rather difficult.
-Gods don’t stay in one place for long, makes it hard to follow a store.”
+“Yes, actually, I have sold a few thousand stars worth, just neglected my universe to harvest constantly.
+Because I know that if too many stronger gods arrive here, I will lose everything.
+I have enough for a nice set of tools; I just need to find someone to buy them from, which has proven to be rather difficult.
+Gods don’t stay in one place for long, which makes it hard to follow a store.”

 Anodyne changed his form back to the shape of the sun deity he had been posing as, altering his scythe to be in the shape of a divine spear.
 He jabbed at the opposing deity watching his defensive energies tear and peel away.